Follow the directions in the dialog box after pressing the <START> button. The <EXPLAIN> button may be pressed to see

 In this example, you will notice that each of the two whole circles has 5 colored pieces and the part circle has 2 colored pieces, giving 12 colored pieces in all for a numerator of 12.
 The denominator is 5 because each circle has 5 equal parts, giving a fraction of

 Some textbooks call a fraction such as this improper, where the numerator is equal to or larger than the denominator.
-There is nothing improper with the fraction 12/5.
-This is better known as the fraction form or the a/b form of the number, providing b is not equal to zero.
+There is nothing improper with the fraction .
+This is better known as the fraction form or the form of the number, providing b is not equal to zero.